Matt Asiata

 Matthew Retinai Asiata (born July 24, 1987) is an American former professional football player who was a running back in the National Football League (NFL) and Alliance of American Football (AAF).
-He attended Hunter High School and played college football at Utah.
+He attended Hunter High School and played college football for the Utah Utes.
 Asiata was signed by the Minnesota Vikings as an undrafted free agent.
 Asiata is tied with a number of other Vikings players for the franchise record of most rushing touchdowns in a single game at three.
 He achieved this feat three times; once in 2013 and twice during the 2014 season when he started nine games after Adrian Peterson was suspended.

 Early life

-Born in Garden Grove, California to Samoan parents, Asiata graduated from Hunter High School in West Valley City, Utah, where he was a standout running back for the Wolverines.
+Born in Garden Grove, California, to Samoan parents, Asiata graduated from Hunter High School in West Valley City, Utah, where he was a standout running back for the Wolverines.

 In his freshman year of high school in 2003, Asiata and the Wolverines won Hunter High's first UHSAA Class 5A football championship ever over Skyline.
 He was also a member the state champion basketball team that same year.